SoulWorkerResearch/swp-loader/README.md

 - [check this](https://github.blog/2023-03-23-we-updated-our-rsa-ssh-host-key/)

-- If the error still occurs, try running the command through git bash, it is usually installed with `Git for Windows'.
+- If the error still occurs, try running the command through git bash, it is usually installed with `Git for Windows`.
 Or run the command in the WSL

 - Also, submodules installed via SSH auth